 Prologue by David Neuman, Director Magasin 3 Stockholm Konsthall

-Exhibition catalogue no 39 published by Magasin 3 Stockholm Konsthall 2008.
+Essay by Tessa Praun, Curator Magasin 3 Stockholm Konsthall

-For every Boltanski catalogue sold, Magasin 3 will donate 20 SEK to the Swedish Heart-Lung Foundation’s research on heart, lung and vascular diseases.
-It is also possible to purchase only the CD for 30 SEK, 5 SEK will then be donated to the Heart-Lung Foundation.
+For every catalog or CD sold, Magasin 3 donated a part of the sales to the Swedish Heart-Lung Foundation’s research on heart, lung, and vascular diseases.
+During the exhibition, it was also possible to only purchase the CD.

 In the time of the pharaohs the Egyptians mummified their dead in the hope that this would enable them to live on in their physical form in the afterlife.
 Immortality is also a major part of the Rastafarian religion – they are convinced that at the end of life on earth they will be called to the biblical Mount Zion where they will live on freely.
 Certain Taoists believe that the repeated recitation of certain texts can be rewarded with eternal life while others practice internal alchemy to prolong life and to, in theory, attain immortality.
 In the secularized Western world people try to prolong their lifespan or even to turn back the clock through methods like extreme diets, exercise routines and surgical or even genetic procedures.